sig-net/mpc/README.md

     }
     Response: Ok {
         mpc_signature: String,
+        mpc_pk: String,
         recovery_public_key: Option<String>,
         near_account_id: Option<String>,
     } / Err{
         msg: String
     }

-Before transmitting your IODC Id Token to the recovery service you must first claim the ownership of the token.
+Before transmitting your OIDC Id Token to the recovery service you must first claim the ownership of the token.
 This prevents a rogue node from taking your token and using it to sign another request.

 The signature you send must be an Ed22519 signature of the hash: